 2 – Ensure you are paying a fair price

 The second most common pitfall when buying a cask is over paying for the cask in the first instance.
 And this is a check that is compounded by the fact that there is no public database for cask values.

 Unfortunately, cask buyers have been scammed and defrauded this way for a long time, as was the case with the infamous Cavendish Wines scam of the 1990s, when they sold £700 casks of Macallan for £3,500.
-While that particular scam has a happy ending (those casks are worth £150,000 now!), most people who overpay for their casks never end up making their money back.
+While that particular scam has a happy ending for those that held on to them (most of those casks are worth over £150,000 now!), most people who overpay for their casks never end up making their money back.

 How do you know what you should be paying?

 In an unregulated market with no public database of prices, how do you go about checking cask prices?
 One way to ensure you are not being charged too much is putting the cask details into our cask calculator.
 The calculator will give you a per bottle price that you can then compare to widely available wholesale bottle prices as a benchmark.

 Hang on Mark, I don’t ever intend to bottle the cask?